Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 PU material won’t compress or bottom out over years of use

-Teardrop center is perfect for arch stretching
+Teardrop center is excellent for arch stretching

 Impossible to roll an office chair over